Disadvantages of AI in Business: Risks You Should Know

 However, this process poses significant challenges in terms of cost, time, and developing comprehensive training programs to transition employees to new roles that require human creativity and skills that AI cannot easily replicate.

-Businesses and governments must proactively address these workforce implications to avoid general job displacement.
+Businesses and governments must proactively address these workforce implications to avoid widespread job displacement.

 Biased AI could lead to unfair treatment, especially in important areas like hiring, lending, and law.
 Carefully checking training data and algorithms for bias is very important.